Klobasja Jama

 The soldiers built their own war infrastructure, including roads, railways and water pipelines.
 In this cave they rested from work and battles.
 They also used it for temporary residences and ammunition as well as food storage.
 This cave has a good natural ventilation, it was used for sausage curing, that's how it got its name Wursthöhle.
 The cave also provided shelter for about 250 soldiers and the commanders of the infantry brigade.

-Several of the cave caves her are actually vertical caves, more like a pit than a huge chamber.
+Several of the caves here are actually vertical caves, more like a pit than a huge chamber.
 This one is no exception.
 The entrance is located in a small pit below ground, and it's going down a steep talus slope.
 That's it, two tiny side passage, but that's the whole cave.
 To utilize it the soldiers put bulk beds, ventilation system and toilets on terraces.

 The cave is a project of the Jamarski klub Temnica (Temnica Caving Club).
 They are locals and try to reopen the numerous caves preserving the historic value of the cave.
 They started with this work decades ago and have already cleaned half a dozen caves quite successfully.
 They opened the entrance, which was blown up after the war, repaired the steps and terraces, removed litter, They also did caving, like checking for unknown passages, researching the cave life and so on.
 Their work was supported by the 100th anniversary of World War I, some time ago, which made public funding available.
 However, their work is and has been independent of political strategies.